phreaknik/poly-div/README.md

 # polydiv
-A simple tool to decode/encode ascii85 messages.
+A simple tool to perform polynomial division.
 This tool was built in rust as a solution to the following challenge: https://www.reddit.com/r/dailyprogrammer/comments/7fvy7z/20171127_challenge_342_easy_polynomial_division/

 ## Installation & Usage